MartinezAgullo/DeepLearning_intro/README.md

 Collection of completed exercises from the Udacity course  [Intro to Deep Learning with PyTorch](https://www.udacity.com/enrollment/ud188).

 The repository with the original exercises is in [deep-learning-v2-pytorch](https://github.com/udacity/deep-learning-v2-pytorch/).
-Iconsists of a bunch of tutorial notebooks for various deep learning topics.
+It consists of a bunch of tutorial notebooks for various deep learning topics.

-# Table of contents
+# Table Of Contents

 The topics covered in the exercises are